yaweiliu/yaweiliu.github.io/research_notes/notes/20210530_Dynamics simulations of self-assembly of nanoparticles (Tutorial VII_Visualizing simulation system).md

 Running ```_plato_sphere_frame(snap,zoom=0.5,size=(30,30)).show()```, we obtain
 <img src="images/assembly_nanoparticles/snapshot_nematic.png" alt=" " height="300" />

 Obviously, it is a nematic phase.
-This is consistent with the equation of state we plotted last week: at volume fraction of $\sim0.45$, the system is in nematic phase.
+This is consistent with the equation of state we plotted last week: at volume fraction of $\sim0.45$, the system is in nematic phase[1].

 ### References